 Please use this identifier to cite or link to this item:

 |Title:||Industry Size and the Distribution of R&D Investment|

 |Appears in Collections:||Economics Working Papers|

-All items in Faculty Digital Archive are protected by copyright, with all rights reserved.
+Items in FDA are protected by copyright, with all rights reserved, unless otherwise indicated.